CandlePlatforms/devdocs/docs/home/architecture/matic-architecture.md

 <img src={useBaseUrl("img/matic/Architecture.png")} />

-### Polygon smart contracts (on Ethereum)
+### Candle smart contracts (on Ethereum)

-Polygon maintains a set of smart contracts on Ethereum, which handle the following:
+Candle maintains a set of smart contracts on Ethereum, which handle the following:

 - Staking management for the Proof-of-Stake layer
 - Delegation management including validator shares